UltimaHoarder/UltimaScraper/Linux.md

 This programs run in CLI (Terminal).
 There is no Desktop Application currently available.
 This is for Ubuntu Focal Fossa and Hirsute.

-## Install and update scraper code using regular code
+## Install and update scraper code the simple way

 ### First Time Installation